-In addition, the Bank recognized integration costs with the activity of the former Banif in its 2015 financial statements in the amount of Euros 53,000 thousand (before tax).
+In addition, the Bank recognized costs with the integration of the activity of the former Banif in its 2015 financial statements in the amount of Euros 53,000 thousand (before tax).

 1.5.
 Comparability of information

 The information contained in these financial statements is, in its entirety, comparable to that of the previous financial year.